nervosys/AutonomySim/docs/pages/autonomysim/cmake_linux.md

-# Installing cmake on Linux
+# Installing CMake on Linux

 If you don't have cmake version 3.10 (for example, 3.2.2 is the default on Ubuntu 14) you can run the following: